 We are working directly with 23,000 forest dwellers across Babati and Mbulu districts in Manyara region.

-We are working with the District Councils of Babati and Mbulu, the Forestry and Beekeeping Division of the Ministry of Natural Resources and Tourism, the Tanzania Natural Resources Forum, and the Tanzania Forest Conservation Group.Farm aid not food aid
+This project is funded by the European Union.
+To implement this project we are working with the District Councils of Babati and Mbulu, the Forestry and Beekeeping Division of the Ministry of Natural Resources and Tourism, and the Tanzania Natural Resources Forum.
+To find out more about EuropeAid, please click here.Farm aid not food aid

 Support our work today and help rural African families end their reliance on food aid.